paulchyz/OCI_Streaming_Pipeline/README.md

 ### Configure Oracle Analytics Cloud
 In this section, you will deploy and configure Oracle Analytics Cloud (OAC) to visualize the data stream.

 1. Return to a browser tab where you can access the main OCI Console.
-Click on the hamburger menu at the top left of the webpage, and type `analytics` into the search field.
+Click on the hamburger menu at the top-left of the webpage, and type `analytics` into the search field.
 Click the listing that appears on the page that contains the words `Analytics Cloud` and `Analytics`.
 2. Click on the dropdown under `Compartment`, and select the compartment that was deployed from the Resource Manager Stack.
 3. Click `Create Instance`.
-4. Note that the OAC instance requires a name, and that all other values can be left as default for this lab.
+4. Note that the Oracle Analytic Cloud (OAC) instance requires a name, and that all other values can be left as default for this lab.
 Use `streaming_oac` as a prefix specific to this lab, and as a suffix, add the unique string associated with your deployment in order to provide the required uniqueness to the name of the OAC instance within the tenancy.
 	\
 	\
 	You can find the unique string from your Terraform deployment on the browser tab from your Resource Manager deployment, where stack information is available.
 Navigate to this browser tab, and click `Outputs` on the left-hand side of the page.
-Copy the string under the `Value` column that corresponds to `random_string` under the Key column.
+Copy the string under the `Value` column that corresponds to `random_string` under the `Key` column.
 5. Click `Create`.
-6. While the OAC instance is provisioning, navigate back to the `Autonomous Data Warehouse` page on OCI:
+6. While the OAC instance is provisioning, navigate back to the Autonomous Data Warehouse (ADW) page on OCI:
-	Click on the hamburger menu at the top left of the webpage, and type `adw` into the search field.
+	Click on the hamburger menu at the top-left of the webpage, and type `adw` into the search field.
 Click the listing that appears on the page that contains the words `Autonomous Data Warehouse`.
 Click on the dropdown under `Compartment`, and select the compartment that was deployed from the Resource Manager Stack.
 Click on the hyperlinked ADW object you created from your Resource Manager deployment.
 7. Click `Database connection`, then click `Download wallet`.
 Enter a password for the wallet.
 This password may be of your choosing.
 For simplicity, you may choose `Streaming!2345`, which is the password provided in this lab for the `admin` user in ADW.
 Then click `Download`.
-This wallet will download to your computer and will be required to connect OAC to ADW.
+The .zip file that gets downloaded to your local machine is the wallet, and will be required to connect OAC to ADW.
 Click `Close` on the `Database connection` window.
-8. Navigate back to OAC:
+8. Return to the OAC page:
+	\
-	Click on the hamburger menu at the top left of the webpage, and type `analytics` into the search field.
+	Click on the hamburger menu at the top-left of the webpage, and type `analytics` into the search field.
 Click the listing that appears on the page that contains the words `Analytics Cloud` and `Analytics`.
 Click on the dropdown under `Compartment`, and select the compartment that was deployed from the Resource Manager Stack.
 Click on the hyperlinked OAC object you created.
 9. If the OAC instance does not have a `State` of `Active`, wait for it to finish provisioning.
 10. Once the instance is active, click `Analytics Home Page` to open Oracle Analytics Cloud.
-11. Click `Create` in the top right corner of the OAC home page, then click `Connection`.
+11. Click `Create` in the top-right corner of the OAC home page, then click `Connection`.
 Select `Oracle Autonomous Data Warehouse`.
-12. Enter a name for the connection, e.g. `streaming_adw_conn`, then drag and drop the downloaded wallet file into the `Client Credentials` box.
+12. Enter a name for the connection.
+For this lab, use `streaming_adw_conn`, as this name is referred to later in this lab.
+Then, drag and drop the downloaded wallet file into the `Client Credentials` box.
+The `Description` field is optional.
+Leave the remaining fields unchanged.
 13. The `Username` and `Password` sections are referencing the ADW instance, so enter `admin` for the username, and `Streaming!2345` for the password, or your own custom password if you chose to set a custom password.
 14. Click `Save`.
 The connection will validate, and then save.
-If the connection fails, double check your username and password for the database. <i>Note: The password is the database password, not the wallet password, although the same password is provided for both items in this lab.</i>
+If the connection fails, double check your username and password for the database. <i>Note: The password to be supplied here is the password for the `admin` user in ADW, which is `Streaming!2345`, or your own custom password if you chose to set a custom password.</i>
-15. Click `Create` in the top right corner of the OAC home page, then click `Dataset`.
-Select the database connection you just created.
+15. Click `Create` in the top-right corner of the OAC home page, then click `Dataset`.
+Select the database connection you just created, named `streaming_adw_conn`.
-16. Expand the `Schemas` list, then the `ADMIN` schema on the left side of the page.
+16. On the left-hand side of the page, expand the `Schemas` dropdown menu by clicking the arrow next to `Schemas`.
+Then, expand the dropdown menu of the `ADMIN` schema that appears on the `Schemas` dropdown menu.
 Drag and drop `STREAMDATA_VIEW` into the main canvas area to add it to the dataset.
 This will load a preview of the data.
 17. Convert `PARTITION`, `OFFSET`, `TIMESTAMP`, and `EQUIPMENT_ID` to attributes.
 To do this, click on the pound sign next to each column's name and select `Attribute`.
-18. Click the `Save` icon in the top right corner of the page, provide a name for the dataset, and click `OK`.
+18. Click the `Save` icon in the top-right corner of the page, which appears as an image of a hard-drive.
+Provide a name for the dataset.
+For this lab, use `streaming_dataset`, as this name is referred to later in this lab.
+The `Description` field is optional.
+Click `OK`.
-19. Click the `Back` arrow in the top left corner of the page to return to the OAC home page.
+19. Click the `Back` arrow in the top-left corner of the page to return to the OAC home page.
-20. Click `Create` in the top right corner of the OAC home page, then click `Workbook`.
-Select the dataset you just created, then click `Add to Workbook`.
-For now, close the Auto Insights window on the right side of the page.
+20. Click `Create` in the top-right corner of the OAC home page, then click `Workbook`.
+In the popup titled `Add Data`, Select the dataset you just created, named `streaming_dataset`, then click `Add to Workbook`.
+For now, close the `Auto Insights` window on the right-hand side of the page by clicking on the light-bulb icon.
-21. Hold `command` if on a Mac or `control` if on a PC, then select `KEY` and `VIBRATION_AMPLITUDE` from the data pane on the left side of the page.
+21. Hold `command` if using a Mac or `control` if using a PC, then select `KEY` and `VIBRATION_AMPLITUDE` from the data pane on the left-hand side of the page.
 Drag and drop these data elements onto the canvas.
 This will create a line chart.
 22. Select `VIBRATION_FREQUENCY`, `TEMPERATURE`, and `HUMIDITY` from the data pane, and drag and drop these data elements in the `Values (Y-Axis)` section of the visualization pane just to the right of the data pane.
 Be sure not to drop the data elements on top of `VIBRATION_AMPLITUDE`, as that will add the new elements in place of the existing data, rather than in addition to the existing data.
 23. Right click on the Canvas tab on the bottom of the page labeled `Canvas 1` and select `Canvas Properties`.
 24. Click on `Disabled` next to `Auto Refresh Data` to switch it to `Enabled`.
 Click `Sec` to switch to `Min`, and change the value from 30 to 1.
 Click `OK`.
 This will refresh the canvas every minute.
-25. Click the `Refresh Data` button in the top right toolbar.
+25. Click the `Refresh Data` button in the top-right toolbar.
 It looks like a white play button with an arrow circling around it.
 This will start the auto refresh process.
-26. Click the `Save` icon in the top right corner of the page.
+26. Click the `Save` icon in the top-right corner of the page.
 Provide a name for the workbook and click `Save`.
-27. Click the `Preview` button in the top right toolbar to view the dashboard as an end user.
+27. Click the `Preview` button in the top-right toolbar to view the dashboard as an end user.
 It looks like an outline of a play button.
 Click the `Refresh Data` button in the toolbar to start the auto refresh process in this view.
 \
 \
 <b>Congratulations!
 You are now visualizing the output of your completed streaming pipeline!</b>